filipesilva/fdb/README.md

 ;; => #'user/my-inc
 ```

-You can call this function by it's namespaced name (`user/my-inc`) or by just `my-inc`, since all repl files start in the `user` namespace.
+You can call this function by it's namespaced name (`user/my-inc`) or by `my-inc`, since all repl files start in the `user` namespace.

 ``` sh
 echo '(+ (user/my-inc 1) (my-inc 1))' > another-repl.fdb.clj